blockwatch-cc/tezos-api/content/explorer.md

 **Pagination** The Bigmap API support paginated queries for keys, values and updates using `limit` and `offset`.

 **Time-lock** To query a bigmap at a certain point in time (ie. a specific block) use the optional query argument `block` (int64|hash) to specific a height or block hash.
 Hash is reorg-aware, ie. in case you execute a query on a block that becomes orphaned, the API returns a 409 Conflict error.
 To query for updates after a certain block use the optional argument `since` (int64|hash).

+### **SECURITY WARNING**

+Unlike other on-chain data where values and ranges are predictable the contents of bigmaps are entirely user-controlled and unpredictable.
+IT MAY CONTAIN MALICIOUS DATA INTENDED TO ATTACK YOUR APPLICATIONS AND USERS!
+Be vigilant and sanitize all data before you process or display it.

 ### Bigmap Metadata